fxnormaluser/deutschreport/README.md

 Customize the german language parts to match your desired report.

-If you want to post automatically, replace @deutschbot and `yourpostingkey` with your account and posting key n the according lines.
+If you want to post automatically, replace @deutschbot and `yourpostingkey` with your account and posting key in the according lines.